 - Copays are dollar amounts you may need to pay when you visit the doctor or receive other medical services.
 The insurer sets this amount.

 - Coinsurance is similar to copays, but the amount is normally a percentage of the Medicare-approved service charge.
-It doesn’t kick in until you have exhausted your deductible for the year.

 - Deductibles are annual out-of-pocket amounts that you are required to pay before your insurance begins to pay for services.